codesandbox/sandpack/website/docs/docs/getting-started/custom-content.md

 ### Read-only mode

-You can set just one or more files as read-only or the entire Sandpack, which will make all files non-editable.
+You can set one, multiple files, or the entire Sandpack as read-only, which will make all files non-editable.

 **Per file:**